-- 8.35 The Measure does not set out in detail the content of food to be served in schools, including quantities of fat, saturated fat, sugar and salt.
+- 8.45 The Measure does not set out in detail the content of food to be served in schools, including quantities of fat, sugar, salt and artificial additives.
 That may be done by the Minister through regulation.
-The reason for this approach is that the nutritional requirements and guidelines change regularly. - 8.36 However it is envisaged that an incremental approach in the introduction of healthy nutritional standards will be used as the most effective way of introducing healthier foods.
-This approach is partially based on lessons learnt in England and Scotland.
-This approach also means that the costs will be incurred incrementally as well and are entirely dependent on the nutritional standards specified in the regulations. - 8.37 The Welsh Assembly Government says that to put a precise figure on the cost of the transition to the nutrient and food based standards is extremely difficult especially in the absence of good quality baseline data. - 8.38 The information available on the position across Wales on the provision of school meals, including the amount of funding spent on ingredients for them is very patchy and not collected on a consistent or comparable basis. - 8.39 Information collected, as part of the Appetite for Life research, from ten local authorities across Wales showed that the cost of ingredients for a primary school meal ranged from 40.5p to 53.1p in 2006.
+The reason for this approach is that the nutritional requirements and guidelines change regularly. - 8.46 However it is envisaged that an incremental approach in the introduction of healthy nutritional standards will be used as the most effective way of introducing healthier foods.
+This approach is partially based on lessons learnt

+- in England and Scotland.
+This approach also means that the costs will be incurred incrementally as well and are entirely dependent on the nutritional standards specified in the regulations. - 8.47 The Welsh Assembly Government says that to put a precise figure on the cost of the transition to the nutrient and food based standards is extremely difficult especially in the absence of good quality baseline data. - 8.48 The information available on the position across Wales on the provision of school meals, including the amount of funding spent on ingredients for them is very patchy and not collected on a consistent or comparable basis. - 8.49 Information collected, as part of the Appetite for Life research, from ten local authorities across Wales showed that the cost of ingredients for a primary school meal ranged from 40.5p to 53.1p in 2006.
 This did not include other costs such as labour; training; cleaning; and administration costs that need to be taken into account in arriving at a gross cost per meal.
-The Assembly http://www.estyn.gov.uk/publications/Supplementary Guidance for Inspecting Healthy Living May 2007.pdf
+The Assembly Government said that it is not currently clear how the price of a school meal relates to the gross cost of providing that meal. - 8.50 The Scottish Executive estimated the cost of meeting the Scottish nutritional standards as an additional cost per meal in the range of 5-15 per cent.
+Based on information from their annual school meals census, they estimated that this would result in additional public expenditure in the region of £9.6 million per annum.